Evil eye: Greece

 There is another form of the "test" where the healer prepares a few cloves by piercing each one with a pin.
 Then she lights a candle and grabs a pinned clove with a pair of scissors.
 She then uses it to do the sign of the cross over the afflicted whilst the afflicted is asked to think of a person who may have given him the evil eye.
 Then the healer holds the clove over the flame.
 If the clove burns silently, there is no evil eye present; however, if the clove explodes or burns noisily, that means the person in the thoughts of the afflicted is the one who has cast the evil eye.
 As the clove explodes, the evil eye is released from the afflicted.
 Cloves that burn with some noise are considered to be words (λόγια) someone foul-mouthing you that you ought to be wary of.
 The burned cloves are extinguished into a glass of water and are later buried in the garden along with the pins as they are considered to be contaminated.
 Greek people will also ward off the evil eye by saying "I spit so that I won't give you the evil eye" (φτου να μη σε ματιάξω!).
 Contrary to popular belief, the evil eye is not necessarily given by someone wishing you ill, but it stems from admiration - if one considers admiration to be a compelled emotion of astonishment at a rival's success over one's evil plan.
 Since it is technically possible to give yourself the evil eye, it is advised to be humble.

-The Greek Fathers accepted the traditional belief in the evil eye, but attributed it to the Devil and envy.
-In Greek theology, the evil eye or vaskania (βασκανία) is considered harmful for the one whose envy inflicts it on others as well as for the sufferer.
-The Greek Church has an ancient prayer against vaskania from the Megan Hieron Synekdemon (Μέγαν Ιερόν Συνέκδημον) book of prayers.